AriZuu/blink-test/README.md

 System also tests semaphores and thread priorities (a low priority threads runs in tight loop for a while and is interrupted by higher priority thread as necessary).

+For supported boards, see readme in each subdirectory.